Diffusive behavior from a quantum master equation: Model and results

 \subsection{Assumptions}

 There are basically two sets of assumptions, one having to do with the spatial locality of the dynamics, and the other with the dissipativity.
-They are closely related by Fourier transform~.
-We formulate these conditions below and we discuss them more closely in Section \ref{disc} after having stated the main result of the paper.
+We formulate these conditions below, and we discuss them more closely in Section \ref{disc} after having stated the main result of the paper.